AnaZonia/moon_notes/001 Ana Did Science Today.md

 **Photogrammetry** -> measuring trees (and also coral!) using photographs.
 Can be done with terrestrial or aerial photos.

 **Tree Core** -> basically one large screw that allows you to remove one pencil-sized cylinder from the whole radius of the tree to examine its rings without cutting it down.

+It is super easy to get lost in the forest.

 ### 50 hectare plot